Metric Program Synthesis: Evaluation

-\paragraph{Sketch.} \textsc{Sketch} is able to solve three of the handwritten benchmarks, but it fails on all of the generated benchmarks.
-It fails by running out of memory 75\% of the time and by running out of time 18\% of the time.
-We attempted to provide \textsc{Sketch} with parameters that would minimize its memory use and maximize its chances of successfully completing the benchmarks.
-We used \textsc{Sketch}'s specialized integer solver to reduce memory overhead; we controlled the amount of unrolling in the sketch based on the size of the benchmark program, and we used \textsc{Sketch}'s example file feature, which reduces the time required to find counterexamples during the CEGIS loop.
-We found that the large number of examples in the inverse CSG problems (one per pixel, so 1024 total) meant that \textsc{Sketch} needed to perform many iterations of the CEGIS loop to make progress.
-Additionally, the benchmark problems yield large sketches, which require much more than 4GB of memory for the solver.
-The arithmetic required for the \texttt{Circle} and \texttt{Repeat} operators is particularly expensive for \textsc{Sketch}.
+\paragraph{\textsc{Sketch-Du} results} Our third baseline \textsc{Sketch-Du}, which is an adaptation of InverseCSG~\cite{Du2018} to our setting, is able to solve three of the handwritten benchmarks but fails on the remaining ones.
+For the 37 benchmarks it cannot solve, it runs out of memory 75\% of the time and runs out of time 18\% of the time.
+We attempted to provide this baseline with parameters that would minimize its memory use and maximize its chances of successfully completing the benchmarks.
+To that end, we used \textsc{Sketch}'s specialized integer solver to reduce memory overhead; we controlled the amount of unrolling in the sketch based on the size of the benchmark program, and we used \textsc{Sketch}'s example file feature, which reduces the time required to find counterexamples during the CEGIS loop.
+However, even with all of these optimizations, we found that the large number of examples in the inverse CSG domain (one per pixel, so 1024 total) causes \textsc{Sketch} to perform many iterations of the CEGIS loop.